 Android 8.1 update for Moto G5 Plus and G5

 Moto G5 Plus and G5 are the awesome mid-rangers from Motorola released in March 2017.
-The mid-rangers are currently running on Android 7.1 Nougat and will be updated to Android 8.0 Oreo very soon.
-Motorola has confirmed that these devices will be updated Android Oreo.
+The mid-rangers are currently running on Android 7.0 Nougat and will be updated to Android 8.0 Oreo very soon.
+Motorola is currently running the soaktests of Oreo for G5 Plus in some regions.

 Android 8.1 Oreo Features

 Android Oreo brings exciting features like Picture in Picture, Notification Dots, Wi-Fi enhancements and many more.
 According to leaks, Android 8.1 will be the first maintenance release (MR1), so we can expect the fixes for the bugs in Oreo and some improvements that enhance user experience.
 Recently discovered security bugs, also be patched through Android 8.1 update.
 So the update also improves the security of Moto G5 and G5 Plus devices.

 Previously, in Android 7.1, Google brought the Restart button for stock android, although it has been available since a long time to other Android devices with custom skins.
 Now in Pixel 2 flagship which runs on stock Android 8.0, the Search Giant refined the position and UI of the power menu.
 The newly designed powermenu coming to Pixel and Pixel XL devices with the Android 8.1 update.
 LG Nexus 5X and Huawei Nexus 6P devices will also get the refined power menu through the Android 8.1 update.

 In Android 8.1, Power menu with Restart and Power Off options appear on the right edge of the screen rather than on the middle.
 The beta testers can also activate the Bug report button which appears below the poweroff button in the power menu.